Disease Ecology in a Changing World

 As Earth’s population grows, scientists are continually discovering new connections between the environment and human health.
 The Disease Ecology in a Changing World (DECO) program strategizes solutions to support nature, communities, health, and climate change mitigation.

 DECO researchers are working to understand those connections in collaboration with local communities.
 Together, we are pursuing nature-based solutions for health and the environment, leveraging the combined expertise of scholars at the Stanford’s Center for Innovation in Global Health, School of Medicine, Doerr School of Sustainability, Woods Institute for the Environment, and partners at other institutions.
-As a core focus area of the Human and Planetary Health Initiative, we study the ecological, environmental, and socioeconomic drivers of diseases transmitted through the environment, including vector-borne, parasitic, zoonotic, and wildlife diseases.
+As a core focus area of the Center for Human and Planetary Health, we study the ecological, environmental, and socioeconomic drivers of diseases transmitted through the environment, including vector-borne, parasitic, zoonotic, and wildlife diseases.
 We investigate where those diseases occur, how they spread, and the role of climate and land-use change in both.
 With that knowledge, we develop win-win ecological solutions to control disease transmission, improve human health, and protect the health of the environment that underpins it.

 DECO builds on the success of earlier disease ecology collaborations at Stanford that explored ecological solutions and strategies for meeting the rapidly evolving environmental and socio-economic needs of our changing world.
 Today we’re expanding the scale, concepts, and implementation of several ecohealth solutions designed and catalyzed by the Program for Disease Ecology, Health and the Environment (DEHE).
 Learn more about our roots in the Program on Disease Ecology, Health and the Environment at: ecohealthsolutions.stanford.edu.